-July 1st - National Union of Public & General Employees Scholarships - \$2,500 for multiple awards - to members or children/grandchildren, or foster children/grandchildren of a National Union member or retiree and who are attending or planning to attend a public, post-secondary institution.
+July 1st - National Union of Public & General Employees Scholarships - \$2,500 for multiple awards - to members or children/grandchildren, or foster children/grandchildren of a National Union member or retiree.
 All scholarships awarded will be based on the best 750-1,000 word essay.